StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-01-modern-api-clients-part-1-intro.md

 Some teams deliberately move *towards* auto-generated clients, wanting the benefits of feature parity with the API and removing bugs.
 Other teams deliberately move *away from* auto-generated clients, wanting the benefits of native-friendly documentation and "feel" of the API.
 And some teams have moved both ways, at different times.
 Neither solution is perfect; there are tradeoffs both ways.
 But as the teams deliberately move in one direction or the other, their client libraries will change.

 When C# client libraries change, this results in additional work for all of their consumers.
-As a consumer, you now have to update to the latest C# client version and possibly learning a new "flavor" for the library.
+As a consumer, you now have to update to the latest C# client version and possibly learn a new "flavor" for the library.
 And all of this work is tedious because there is no net benefit to your customers - you have to do the work (to stay up-to-date), but the end result is that your code calls the same APIs in the same way as is was doing before.
 It's work just to keep up with the client; it adds no value to your application.

 Updates can also be dangerous.
 For example, if a C# client library chooses to change how it handles errors.
 This actually happened to me.
 One version of a C# client library returned an HTTP response kind of object from every API call, but it would throw an exception instead of returning the response if the status code indicated an error.
 The next (major) version of that same C# client library also returned an HTTP response kind of object from every API call, but the exceptions were no longer thrown.
 Instead, the caller was expected to check the status code and throw if necessary.